Ancient history of Cyprus: Olive oil trade in the late Roman period

-Olive oil was a very important part of daily life in the Mediterranean in the Roman Period.
+Olive oil was a very important part of daily life in the Mediterranean in the Roman period.
 It was used for food, as a fuel for lamps, and as a basic ingredient in things like medicinal ointment, bath oils, skin oils, soaps, perfumes and cosmetics.
-Even before the Roman Period, Cyprus was known for its olive oil, as indicated by Strabo when he said that "in fertility Cyprus is not inferior to any one of the islands, for it produces both good wine and good oil".
+Even before the Roman period, Cyprus was known for its olive oil, as indicated by Strabo when he said that "in fertility Cyprus is not inferior to any one of the islands, for it produces both good wine and good oil".

 There is evidence for both a local trade of Cypriot oil and for a larger trading network that may have reached as far as the Aegean, although most Cypriot oil was probably limited to the Eastern Mediterranean.
 Many olive oil presses have been found on Cyprus, and not just in rural areas, where they might be expected for personal, local use.
 They have been found in some of the larger coastal cities as well, including Paphos, Curium and Amathus.
-In Alexandria, Egypt, there is a large presence of a type of amphora made in Cyprus known as Late Roman 1 or LR1 that was used to carry oil.
-This indicates that a lot of Cypriot oil was being imported into Egypt.
+In Alexandria, there is a large presence of a type of amphora made in Cyprus known as Late Roman 1 or LR1 that was used to carry oil.
+This indicates that a lot of Cypriot oil was being imported to Egypt.
 There is also evidence for Cypriot trade with Cilicia and Syria.

 Olive oil was also traded locally, around the island.
 Amphorae found at Alaminos-Latourou Chiftlik and Dreamer's Bay, indicate that the oil produced in these areas was mostly used locally or shipped to nearby towns.
-The amphora found on a contemporary shipwreck at Cape Zevgari indicate that the vessel, a typical small merchant ship, was carrying oil and there is evidence from the location of the wreck and the ship itself that it was traveling only a short distance, probably west around the island.
+The amphora found on a contemporary shipwreck at Cape Zevgari indicate that the vessel, a typical small merchant ship, was carrying oil and there is evidence from the location of the wreck and the ship itself that it was traveling a short distance, probably west around the island.